freol35241/IVT490-interface-esp8266/README.md

 2. Intersect the GT2 sensor cabling and connect the [Hardware](#hardware) as a "man-in-the-middle".

+3. Interest the GT3:2 sensor caling and the connect the [Hardware](#hardware) as a "man-in-the-middle".

-3. Connect the 3v3 relay to the `EXT_IN` port on the heatpump control board.
+4. Connect the 3v3 relay to the `EXT_IN` port on the heatpump control board.

 ## API